20/20 Hind-Sight on 2020 Remote Education

 In preparation for teaching in fall 2020, I took an eight-week Continuing Professional Development (CPD) accredited course from the Open University, UK entitled, Take Your Teaching Online.
 I learned to make informed decisions when choosing new tools and pedagogies for dance, identifying benefits and disadvantages to teaching dance online, making use of online opportunities such as social networks, creative platforms, and open educational resources, and understanding how to create and evaluate approaches to online teaching that were appropriate for me and my students.
-While the initial point of the course was to turn an emergency pivot into a more effective way of teaching, the engagement and dedication of the students in their creative practices became the payoff.
-See more
+While the initial point of the course was to turn an emergency pivot into a more effective way of teaching, using these tools ultimately served the success in student engagement and dedication through their creative practices.
+See Certificate

 Reinventing Dance for Remote Learning and Performance